malramsay64/phd-thesis/06_Melting_Behaviour/static_analysis.md

 from a simulation of the trimer liquid at a temperature $T=0.35$ and pressure $P=1.00$, below the melting point of the crystal.
-The colouring indicates the assignment to clusters using the HDBSCAN algorithm [@McInnes2017] while the x, and y coordinates are found through a UMAP projection of the six dimensional input space onto a 2D plane [@McInnes2018].
+Each local configuration is represented by an open circle, with the x, and y coordinates described by a UMAP projection of the six dimensional input space onto a 2D plane [@McInnes2018].
-The HDBSCAN algorithm assigns local configurations to -1 where there is insufficient local density to form a cluster.
+The colouring indicates an assignment to clusters using the HDBSCAN algorithm, [@McInnes2017] in this case all particles are assigned to the cluster -1 meaning all are considered noise.
 ](../Projects/Crystal_Melting/figures/clustering_liquid.svg){width=80% #fig:cluster_analysis_liquid}

 From our analysis of local configurations